 If a parent is scared of spiders and we witness this fear then this is an incredibly strong influence.
 Many of my clients have mothers who were also afraid of them.
 Many of my clients can remember their mothers (sometimes fathers) being terrified at the sight of a spider.
 What terrifies our parents terrifies us too.
 Fear is contagious, particularly with children.

 My own fear of spiders arose from this very experience.
 One evening my mother screamed at a spider upon the wall.
-I can recall peering around the corner of the bedroom door, to see what was so goddamn frightening.
+I was about six years of age at the time and I can recall peering around the corner of the bedroom door, to see what was so dreadfully frightening.
 That lesson stuck and fast.

 Conditioning needn’t involve parents.
 What, instead, if we’re young and a spider becomes entangled in our hair.
 What if one drops onto the bed at night (this happened to me twice, I didn’t enjoy it!)?
 Fear is the strongest conditioning agent.
 We can learn a lifetime of fear from a single scary experience.

 That’s OK.
 After all, it’s the brain working just as it should.
 Furthermore, there’s hypnotherapy – with which you could let go of that fear once and for all.
 Dozens of people in Reading, Oxford, London, Wallingford and Thame have already come to see me for hypnotherapy for arachnophobia.

 Perhaps none of this matters very much to you.
 It’s a point of interest but it doesn’t change the fact that your life is being affected by the fear of something which really doesn’t deserve so much attention.
 Spiders keep themselves to themselves and even the poisonous ones prefer to keep out of the way than challenge humans.